ncronquist/blog/_posts/2015-08-11-web-development-setup.md

 chsh -s $(which zsh)
 ```

-**After you run that command, you will need to logout and log back in.** Zsh is a powerful shell, but to really see it shine, you'll want to check out [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) as well.
-Oh My Zsh adds hundreds of plugins and themes for Z Shell.
+**After you run that command, you will need to logout and log back in.** Zsh is a powerful shell, but to really see it shine, you'll want to check out [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh) as well.
+Oh-My-Zsh adds hundreds of plugins and themes for Z Shell.

 ``` bash
 sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"
 ```

-Oh-my-zsh adds a pretty solid default configuration for Z Shell, but if you really want to make it your own, check out the configuration file.
+Oh-My-Zsh adds a pretty solid default configuration for Z Shell, but if you really want to make it your own, check out the configuration file.

 ``` bash
 gedit ~/.zshrc
 ```

-Oh-my-zsh comes with over 100 themes!
+Oh-My-Zsh comes with over 100 themes!
 You can check out the screenshots [here](https://github.com/robbyrussell/oh-my-zsh/wiki/themes).
-Somehow, even with all these themes, I ended up creating my own which is a combination of the robbyrussell theme and the Fish shell look.
+Somehow, even with all these themes, I ended up creating my own which is a combination of the default robbyrussell theme and the Fish shell look.

 ![Robby Fish Zsh Theme](http://i.imgur.com/bkSpHSd.png "RobbyFishZshTheme")

-This curl command will add my RobbyFish theme to your Oh My Zsh themes folder.
+This curl command will add my RobbyFish theme to your Oh-My-Zsh themes folder.

 ``` bash
 curl -fsSL http://git.io/v3fbq -o ~/.oh-my-zsh/themes/robbyfish.zsh-theme